MalikHesham/TodoApp-Laravel-Vue/README.md

 4. The user can't change the status and update the title at the same time so if the title is being updated, the mark done buttons are hidden.
 A marked done todo can't be edited and the edit button is changed to disabled.
 5. Users are asked if they really want to delete a todo in a confirmation message in the form of a pop-up modal.
 6. Every user can do CRUD operation on only their own todos.
+7. Adding and updating a todo constraints:
+a) Title must be unique and not less than 3 characters.
+b) Todo title can't be an empty string.